ZetaRet/protoss/dox/protoss.all.dox.md

 __*getNextSuperX(String name, String cname, Function thiscls) : Function*__
 __name*__ - String, search super function by name in super map created by superize
 cname - String, constructor name, if null will use __constructor
-thiscls - Function, accepts current constructor class scope for interpolating next super properly, detects prototype methods and method maps, compatible with XeltoSS (ProtoSS JS Class)
+thiscls - Function, accepts current constructor class scope for interpolating next super properly, detects prototype method maps, compatible with XeltoSS (ProtoSS JS Class)
-*return Function, next function in super maps after calling getSupers() on this or thiscls*
+*return Function, next function in super maps after calling getSupers() on thiscls or this*

 __*getSuper() : Object*__
 *return Object, super object map of next super class as it was created by superize*